-Would you swipe right on your product photo(s)?
+Would you swipe left on your product photo(s)?

 Truth is… probably. 🙈